AT&T: Attractive Opportunity On Sell-Off

 The company recorded Q3 sales of $39.7B (down 3% YoY) and missed EPS by $0.01.
 This report came two weeks after the company warned investors about natural disasters hitting earnings.
 It also released early that it lost a total of 90,000 U.S. video subscribers in Q3 despite DirecTV now adding a net of 300,000.

-Thus, as these headline figures were already evident 2 weeks before earnings, you would expect the markets to have priced that in but instead what followed was another close to 4% sell-off with T stock hitting a low at the iconic and ironic $33.33 level (what a figure!).
+Thus, as these headline figures were already evident two weeks before earnings, you would expect the markets to have priced that in, but instead, what followed was another close to 4% sell-off with T stock hitting a low at the iconic and ironic $33.33 level (what a figure!).

 What the market in its obsession about customer acquisition figures is missing is that with a net 3M total wireless adds the company was able to even top its great Q2/2017 result of 2.8 million wireless net adds.
-While these net adds may not immediately lead to higher profits giving that AT&T is heavily subsidizing phones and unlimited data, the upcoming iPhone upgrade cycle as well as a future with more and more connected devices will also show itself positively on the bottom line.
+While these net adds may not immediately lead to higher profits, given that AT&T is heavily subsidizing phones and unlimited data, the upcoming iPhone upgrade cycle as well as a future with more and more connected devices will also show itself positively on the bottom line.
 Meanwhile, AT&T deliberately rejects some margin in order to attract more and more new customers to which it can then sell other services and products in the future.

 Equally ignored by the markets was AT&T's cash flow.
-Operating cash flow amounted to $11.1B and free cash flow (FCF) came in at $5.9B.
-If we put the FCF figure in relation to dividends paid by the company we calculate a FCF dividend payout ratio of a mere 51% for a quarter.
+Operating cash flow amounted to $11.1B, and free cash flow (FCF) came in at $5.9B.
+If we put the FCF figure in relation to dividends paid by the company, we calculate an FCF dividend payout ratio of a mere 51% for a quarter.

 Source: AT&T SEC Filings and Quarterly Reports

-Adding in the traditionally more capEx-intensive quarters Q1 and Q2 for 2017 we can derive a 2017 Q1-Q3 payout ratio of 71%.
-This is on the same level as in the year 2016 and 2013 but the dividend is now at $0.49 per share compared to $0.45 back in 2013.
-This shows that T, despite a contracting top line is not only able to service its dividends but in fact able to service slowly but steadily growing dividends without stretching its payout ratio into danger territory.
+Adding in the traditionally more capEx-intensive quarters Q1 and Q2 for 2017, we can derive a 2017 Q1-Q3 payout ratio of 71%.
+This is on the same level as in the year 2016 and 2013, but the dividend is now at $0.49 per share compared to $0.45 back in 2013.
+This shows that T, despite a contracting top line, is not only able to service its dividends but in fact able to service slowly but steadily growing dividends without stretching its payout ratio into danger territory.

 Let's now turn to the earnings call which further supports the "paradise" feeling I connect with AT&T's stock price and business right now.
 Some will claim that I should not use the term "paradise" for a stock that plummeted 20% in a year where the general market is up by almost the same margin.
-However, for a young investor like me, getting T at such a discount and with such a hefty yield, is what I have been wishing for.
-This allows me to accumulate more and more shares at a lower cost basis resulting in more and more dividends I will be able to reinvest.
+However, for a young investor like me, getting T at such a discount and with such a hefty yield is what I have been wishing for.
+This allows me to accumulate more and more shares at a lower cost basis, resulting in more and more dividends I will be able to reinvest.
 This reinforces the circular nature of that development and will continue for years and decades.

 The earnings call